 Capital Delivery, Junior Quantity Surveyor – joining us as a Junior Quantity Surveyor, you’ll play an important role in helping our Project Delivery teams maintain our electric and gas network by managing our resources.

-System Operator - be responsible for the long-term strategy, planning and real-time operation of our gas and electricity networks in England and Wales – and make sure we always deliver a first-class service.
+System Operator - be responsible for the long-term strategy, planning and real-time operation of our gas and electricity networks in England and Wales – and make sure we always deliver a first-class service. - System Operator will not be recruiting for any industrial placements for the 2019 intake.

 What’s in it for you?